Applying for Reception places

 - Accept the school place you have been offered, even if it isn't your preferred school.

 - Only refuse a school place if you have already secured a place at another school.
-If you refuse the school place offered, you are in a position where you don't have a secured school place for September 2022.
+If you refuse the school place offered, you are in a position where your child doesn't have a secured school place for September 2025.

-- If you have been placed on a waiting list for a higher preference school and you are happy with your current school offer, you need to tell Newcastle School Admissions that you wish to be removed from the higher preference school's waiting list.
-If you don't this and a place becomes available at a school you are on the waiting list for, we will automatically remove your current offer to offer the higher preference.
-You may not be able to re-secure your original offer.
+If you have requested to go on a waiting list for a higher preference school and later you decide you're happy with your current school offer, you need to tell Newcastle School Admissions that you wish to be removed from the higher preference school's waiting list.
+If you don't do this and a place becomes available at a school you are on the waiting list for, we will automatically remove your current offer to offer the higher preference.
+You may not be able to re-secure your original offer

 Read: